Electronic Share Trading (CREST)

 - the issuer of the relevant securities.

-Relevant information in support of the notification is to be included.
+Relevant information in support of the notification must be included.
 This should include an explanation as to how the market capitalisation was calculated.

-If you require any assistance, email CREST@revenue.ie.
-When emailing please use the Subject “Market cap exemption”.
+If you require assistance, please email CREST@revenue.ie using the subject line “Market cap exemption”.

-- where relevant securities traded electronically - in the electronic settlement system
+- traded electronically (in the electronic settlement system)

 - or

-- where relevant securities transferred by stock transfer form - in a Stamp Duty return filed via the e-Stamping system.
+- transferred by stock transfer form (in a Stamp Duty Return filed via the e-stamping system).